Fai-By-Design-A/Demo/resources/syllabus.md

 ## Date/Time: when it will be offered
 - put available from date if it is self-paced
+- choose a Time Zone for the hours to be set

 ## Location
 - where it will be available